 Downtown New York as seen from Central Park.

 The stuff of movies: iconic US mail boxes.

-apartment blocks with escape staircases as the Empire State peaks over in the background.
+Apartment blocks with escape staircases as the Empire State peaks above.

 The iconic Chrysler Building.